 Method “By Ordering Field”

 This is the simplest method.
 After the segments have been divided by sector, it will process the segments in ascending order according to the ordering field.
 The ordering field can be OBJECTID or a sequential number field populated by the provider or a manually edited intermediate number created to correct the sequence.
+The process is simple and fast.

 Method “By Proximity”

 This method names segments according to their respective proximity.
-Adjoining segments have the distance “0” so a continuous shoreline will be named sequentially.
-There are, however, two ways of choosing the first segment.
+Each segment is named based on proximity to the previous segment with the tool “Generate Near Table (Analysis)”.
+To ensure that a segment is not chosen twice, the script has a temporary feature class of segments remaining that will be processed one after the other until it is empty.
+Adjoining segments have the distance “0” so a continuous shoreline will be named sequentially without space between numbers

+Two ways were designed to choose the first segment.
 One is to use the lowest value in the ordering field (OBJECTID, etc.).
 In that case, the result quality depends entirely on the appropriateness of the provided field: if the number are not spatially sequential, quality will suffer.
 The other is to use a custom field “sector_first_segment” added and populated by the operator through manual edits.
-Although it is more labour intensive, this approach deal with the difficult issue of determining what segments to use as a starting point in each sector.
-The following describe the method to set the first segment in each sector.
+Although it is more labour intensive, this approach deal with the issue of determining what segments to use as a starting point in each sector.
+The following section describes the method to set the first segment in a sector.

 Set sector_first_segment

-The first step is to add a field (INT) named sector_first_segment.
+The first step is to add a field (type INT) named sector_first_segment.

 An edit session has to be started with the reference grid (root folder/Reference.lyr) in the same window.
 For each sector, each segment that it is estimated to be the first of the sector is selected and the field sector_first_segment is modified to “1”.